-Parliament has given Local Planning Authorities (LPA's) the primary responsibility for taking whatever enforcement action they consider necessary in the public interest in their area.
+Parliament has given Local Planning Authorities (LPAs) the primary responsibility for taking whatever enforcement action they consider necessary in the public interest in their area.

-Enforcement action is discretionary, however a LPA's duty to investigate an alleged breach of planning control is not.
-As set out within the National Planning Policy Framework, LPA's should consider publishing a Local Enforcement Plan to manage enforcement proactively, in a way that is appropriate to their area.
-NAPE strongly advocates for the adoption of Local Enforcement Plans which will assist LPA's in the prioritisation, consideration and determination of enforcement cases.
+Enforcement action is discretionary, however an LPA's duty to investigate an alleged breach of planning control is not.
+As set out within the National Planning Policy Framework, LPAs should consider publishing a Local Enforcement Plan to manage enforcement proactively, in a way that is appropriate to their area.
+NAPE strongly advocates for the adoption of Local Enforcement Plans which will assist LPAs in the prioritisation, consideration and determination of enforcement cases.